-RESULTS
+5. RESULTS

-Based on Equation (1), we find no statistically significant effect of EAP availability on remediation need in English, controlling for a variety of individual- and schoollevel covariates (see Table 4).
-In math, however, the availability of EAP is predicted to decrease the probability of math remediation need by 3.4 percentage points.
-Thus, the idea that the mere presence of EAP, without participation in the program (ITT), contributed to a reduction in the need for remediation appears not to be supported in English but is supported in math.
+Based on equation (1), we find no statistically significant effect of EAP availability on remediation need, controlling for a variety of individual- and school-level covariates.
+Thus, the idea that the mere presence of EAP, without participation in the program (ITT), contributed to a reduction in the need for remediation appears not to be supported.
+(Table A1 in the Appendix displays the full results from these models by subject.)